Gardens, (Green) Squares, and Parks in Paris

 Parc Clichy-Batignolles – Martin Luther King

-Part of the green urban development project of Clichy Batignolles, the Martin Luther King Garden is a vast green space packed with surprises!
-Built on former SNC land, the park was built to integrate into the Olympic Village for the 2012 Olympic games bid by Paris.
+Part of the Clichy Batignolles green urban development project, the Martin Luther King Garden is a vast green space packed with surprises!
+Built on former SNC land, the park was designed to integrate with the Olympic Village for Paris's 2012 Olympic Games bid.

-From a rail garden and landscaped lake to athletic fields and playground areas, the theme of the park revolves around the changing seasons, sports, and water-based ecosystems.
+From a rail garden and landscaped lake to athletic fields and playgrounds, the park's theme centers on the changing seasons, sports, and water-based ecosystems.

 Address: 147 Rue Cardinet